beovideskevin/my2cents/README.md

 I developed this framkework using using WAMP.
 All the examples should work in an Apache virtual host; create your own and name it "my2cents.loc".
 If you don't want to use a virtual host, you could just clone the repository in the root of your web documents and change the second line of the "config.json" to "FILES_BASE_PATH": "/my2cents/",

-If you are using IIS or Nginx you will need to make some changes to "web.config" or the configuration files of your server (reproduce the logic in "/.htaccess" and "/public/.htaccess").

-In order to make all the examples work you will need to import into the database the scripts located in the folder "migrartions".
-These were created for MySQL, if you are using PostgreSQL or somethng else, you may need to make some changes there too.

 After cloning the repository add a file named "config.json" to the root folder with the following code:
 ```
 {